 Types of Pain Relief for Cats

-Once we know what kind of pain our pet is in, as well as the cause, we can begin to consider what method of pain relief to use.
+Once we know what kind of pain our pet is in and the cause, we can begin to consider what method of pain relief to use.

-It’s important that, before administering any type of medication or pain relief treatment, you discuss the options with your veterinarian.
-Even if you are fairly certain of the next steps, the opinion of a qualified medical professional will provide peace of mind that you are making the right choice for your precious pet.
+It’s crucial that, before administering any medication or pain relief treatment, you discuss the options with your veterinarian.
+Even if you are relatively sure of the following steps, the opinion of a qualified medical professional will provide peace of mind that you are making the right choice for your precious pet.

-Your vet might recommend over-the-counter pain relievers like ibuprofen or naproxen, prescription-strength nonsteroidal anti-inflammatory drugs, or NSAIDs, like carprofen or meloxicam.
-In the most extreme cases, the vet might prescribe opioids, like fentanyl, hydrocodone, or oxycodone, for which there will be very strict instructions in regard to how and how much to administer.
+Your vet might recommend over-the-counter pain relievers like ibuprofen or naproxen, prescription-strength nonsteroidal anti-inflammatory drugs, or NSAIDs like carprofen or meloxicam.
+In the most extreme cases, the vet might prescribe opioids, like fentanyl, hydrocodone, or oxycodone, for which there will be very strict instructions regarding how and how much to administer.

 Some vets might recommend complementary or alternative therapies like acupuncture, massage, and chiropractic care.
-Therapies such as these could be a useful component in your cat’s overall care management plan, but we don’t recommend substituting medical care for these treatments.
+These therapies could be useful components in your cat’s overall care management plan, but we don’t recommend substituting medical care for them.

-Always consult and discuss pain management plans with your veterinarian before administering medication of any kind.
+Always consult and discuss pain management plans with your veterinarian before administering medication.
 It’s better to be safe than to be sorry.

 Your vet will provide explicit instructions regarding how to administer your cat’s medication, especially if they are prescribing medications that are considered controlled substances.

-The medication’s packaging will often include information as well, including how often to give the medicine, whether or not to give it with food, and other pertinent information.
+The medication’s packaging often includes additional information, such as how often to give the medicine, whether or not to give it with food, and other pertinent information.

 Pills can be problematic for cats, as they’re often not keen on swallowing the pill.
 You can try to sneak it into their food if taking the drugs with food is required or not otherwise medically contraindicated, but cats are less likely to gobble it all up the way a dog might.